chynnalew/SurvivalRPG/README.md

 ## Description

-An 8 bit survival game created with Phaser 3 and Matter physics
+An 8 bit survival game created with Phaser 3 and Matter physics.
+All visual assets created by me.

 ## Setup/Installation Requirements